chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/introduction.md

 ## What’s all the fuss about design systems anyways?

 Let’s get something out of the way: the concept of a reusable user interface isn’t new.
 Styleguides, UI kits, and shareable widgets have existed for decades.
 Today, designers and developers are aligning towards the UI component construct.
 A UI component encapsulates the visual and functional properties of discrete user interface pieces.
-Think LEGOs.
+Think LEGO bricks.

 Modern user interfaces are assembled from hundreds of modular UI components that are rearranged to deliver different user experiences.